Italian chicken bake with herb vinaigrette

-This is a good example of how everyday ingredients can come together to make a truly special meal.
-I think this recipe is like a great pair of jeans.
+This is an extremely popular recipe from my third book, Homemade Happiness.
 You can either dress it up for a special occasion (using the fresh mozzarella, basil, Parmesan, balsamic and a fancy garlic bread) or just keep it basic for a cosy night in with the family.
 Either way it’s absolutely delicious.
 The slightly smushed potatoes do a nice job of soaking up the tomato juice and vinaigrette – it’s a dish loaded with flavour!
 I always try and use skin-on chicken as it tastes much better, but you can choose.
-When tomatoes are in season, cheap and very ripe, you can use them instead or or as well as the tinned.
+When tomatoes are in season, cheap and very ripe, you can use them instead of or as well as the tinned.
 Serves 4.

 8-10 chicken thighs, legs or drumsticks (preferably free-range)

-1 x 400g can whole tomatoes, drained and halved
+1 x 400g can whole (or cherry/baby) tomatoes, drained and halved

 Handful cherry tomatoes